moment/luxon/docs/math.md

 ### Basics

 [Durations](../class/src/duration.js~Duration.html) are quantities of time, like "3 days and 6 hours".
-They are completely unmoored from the timeline, it has no idea *which* 3 days and 6 hours they represent; it's just how Luxon represents those quantities in abstract.
+Luxon has no idea *which* 3 days and 6 hours they represent; it's just how Luxon represents those quantities in abstract, unmoored from the timeline.
 This is both tremendously useful and occasionally confusing.
 I'm not going to give a detailed tour of their capabilities here (see the API docs for that), but I do want to clear up some of those confusions.

-Here's some very basic stuff to get us going anyway:
+Here's some very basic stuff to get us going:

 ```js
 var dur = Duration.fromObject({ days: 3, hours: 6})